Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 ### Using scp for file transfer

 `scp` stands for 'secure copy protocol', and is a widely used UNIX tool for moving files between computers.
 This is run in your **local terminal**.
-You will need to be within your cloudspan folder you created previously whether you are using Git Bash or terminal.

-If you are using a Windows machine, you should be able to use scp as long as you have Git Bash/Git for Windows installed.
-Just make sure you run the commands below in a Git Bash terminal and not the built-in Windows terminal.
+The `scp` command takes this form:

 ~~~
 scp <file I want to move> <where I want to move it>
 ~~~
 {: .bash}

-Note that you always run `scp` locally, but that *doesn't* mean that you can only move files from your local computer.
-In order to move a file from your local computer to an AWS instance, the command would look like this:
+Note that you always run `scp` locally, but you can still move files in either direction.

+To move a file from your local computer to your AWS instance, the command would look like this:

 ~~~
 $ scp <local file> <AWS instance>
 ~~~
 {: .bash}

-To move it back to your local computer, you re-order the `to` and `from` fields:
+To move a file from your AWS instance to your local computer, you re-order the `to` and `from` fields:

 ~~~
 $ scp <AWS instance> <local file>
 ~~~
 {: .bash}

-To keep your instance secure, you also need a way to tell it that you are authorised to have access.
-You do this using the login key file you downloaded on the first day of the course.
-It will have the name `login-key-instanceNN.pem`, where `NN` is replaced by your instance's unique number.
+You also need to tell `scp` that you are authorised to have access to your AWS instance.
+This is done using the same `login-key-instanceNNN.pem` login key you use to log into the instance.

-You tell the instance to look for your login key using the flag `-i`.
+You tell `scp` to look for your login key using the flag `-i`.

 > ## What is your AWS instance called?
 > The address you should use for your AWS instance has two main parts: your login credentials and your file path.
-> - the first part has the format `csuser@instanceNN-gc.cloud-span.aws.york.ac.uk` where `NN` is replaced by your instance's unique number.
+> - the first part has the format `csuser@instanceNNN.cloud-span.aws.york.ac.uk` where `NNN` is replaced by your instance's unique number.
 > - the second part is the file path where you want to send/download your file, for example `/home/csuser/`.
 > - the two parts are separated by a colon with **no** spaces.
 {: .callout}

 ### Uploading Data to your Virtual Machine with scp

+Make a text file called `test.txt` in your `cloudspan` folder on your local machine.
+It doesn't matter what is in it - we just want a file to work with.

+Launch another Git Bash or Terminal from the `cloudspan` folder.
+You will now have two terminals, one logged on to your instance and one, the **local terminal** not.
-Open a new terminal/GitBash window and use the `scp` command to upload a file (e.g. local_file.txt) to the csuser home directory **(make sure you substitute `instanceNN` with your instance's number)**:
+Now use `scp` to upload `test.txt` to the `csuser` home directory **(make sure you substitute `instanceNNN` with your instance's number)**.
+Type the following into the local terminal:

 ~~~
-$  scp -i login-key-instanceNN.pem test.txt csuser@instanceNN-gc.cloud-span.aws.york.ac.uk:/home/csuser/
+$  scp -i login-key-instanceNNN.pem test.txt csuser@instanceNNN.cloud-span.aws.york.ac.uk:/home/csuser/
 ~~~
 {: .bash}

-If you were using `instance01` and copying the file `test.txt` the command would look like this.
-Note this presumes that the file `test.txt` **and** the login key file are in the directory you are currently in.
-You also need to use scp in a window that is not logged onto the instance:
+If you were using `instance001` and copying the file `test.txt` the command would look like this.

 ~~~
 $  scp -i login-key-instance01.pem test.txt csuser@instance01-gc.cloud-span.aws.york.ac.uk:/home/csuser/
 ~~~

-**Tip:** you should be running this command while in the same folder as the file you want to send (`local_file.txt`).
-If you aren't, then you need to specify the path in your command.
-The same goes for your login key file.
+Note this assumes that `test.txt` **and** the login key file are in your working directory - i.e., the directory you launched Git Bash or Terminal from.
+You can check your working directory with `pwd`.

+**Tip:** If  `test.txt` or your login key file, or both, are not in your working directory then you will need to give the relative paths to them.

-### Downloading Data from your Virtual Machine with scp
+### Downloading from your AWS instance with scp

-Let's download a text file from our remote machine.
-You should have a file that contains bad reads called `~/shell_data/scripted_bad_reads.txt`.
+We will transfer the file containing the bad reads from your AWS instance to your local machine.
+That file is in  `shell_data/scripted_bad_reads.txt` on your instance.

-Download the bad reads file in ~/shell_data/scripted_bad_reads.txt to your home ~/Downloads directory using the following command **(make sure you substitute `instanceNN` with your instance's number)**:
+Now use `scp` to transfer `shell_data/scripted_bad_reads.txt` to the `cloudspan` directory **(make sure you substitute `instanceNNN` with your instance's number)**.
+Type the following into the local terminal:

 ~~~
-$ scp -i login-key-instanceNN.pem test.txt csuser@instanceNN-gc.cloud-span.aws.york.ac.uk:/home/csuser/shell_data/untrimmed_fastq/scripted_bad_reads.txt ~/Downloads
+$ scp -i login-key-instanceNNN.pem test.txt csuser@instanceNNN.cloud-span.aws.york.ac.uk:/home/csuser/shell_data/untrimmed_fastq/scripted_bad_reads.txt .
 ~~~
 {: .bash}

-Remember that in both instances, the command is run from your local machine, we've just flipped the order of the to and from parts of the command.
+**Note** Don't miss out the `.` at the end!
+We wanted to download the file to our `cloudspan` directory and the `cloudspan` directory is our working directory therefore we use `.` meaning "to *this* directory"